 Dubbed the “nuclear option”, this could happen when MPs return from the summer recess whereupon Jeremy Corbyn would call a vote of no-confidence “at the appropriate and very early time to do it”.

 If a majority of MPs vote against the government, the provisions of the Fixed Term Parliaments Act are immediately invoked which will include the Prime Minister having 14 days to prove he holds the confidence of Parliament.

 If another MP can prove they hold the support of a majority of MPs the current prime minister is expected to ‘give way’.

 Rebellious MPs have spoken of how the 14-day period could produce a single-issue government of national unity, whose aim would be to require an extension from the EU and organise a general election.

-But to do this, at present, seems unlikely with Tory rebels as well as the Lib Dems refusing to allow Jeremy Corbyn to lead the temporary government.
+But to do this, at present, seems unlikely, with Tory rebels and Lib Dems refusing to allow Jeremy Corbyn to lead the temporary government.

 Refuse to surrender power